Yeomen of the Guard

 The King's Body Guard of the Yeomen of the Guard is a bodyguard of the British monarch.
 The oldest British military corps still in existence, it was created by King Henry VII in 1485 after the Battle of Bosworth Field.
+The Yeomen of the Guard are popularly known as Beefeaters, a nickname they share with the Yeomen Warders of the Tower of London.

 History

 The kings of England always had bodyguards surrounding them.
 The Anglo-Saxon kings had their house guards, and the Danish kings their housecarls.
 By the 13th century, the Anglo-Norman kings had three groups specifically ordered to protect them: (1) the royal household sergeants-at-arms; (2) the king's foot archers (also known as the Yeomen of the Crown); and (3) the esquires of the royal household.
 The actual number of archers varied over the course of the 14th-15th centuries.
 In 1318, a Household Ordinance (the King's Proclamation containing the yearly budget for his royal household) specified that the number of archers should be 24.
 Edward III had between 16 and 22 yeomen, Richard II recruited an additional 300 archers from Cheshire, Edward IV had 24 yeomen, and Richard III had 138 yeomen.